 (i) the breach is not capable of being cured; or

 (ii) the breach is capable of being cured and the other party fails to cure the breach within 30 days of being notified in writing of the breach by the terminating party, or

 (b) if the other party:

 (ii) has a Controller appointed, or is in liquidation, in provisional liquidation, under administration or wound up or has had a Receiver appointed to any part of its property;

-(iii) is subject to any arrangement, assignment, moratorium or composition protected from creditors under any statute or dissolved (in each case, other than to carry out a reconstruction or amalgamation while solvent on terms approved by the other parties to these Terms and Conditions);
+(iii) is subject to any arrangement, assignment, moratorium or composition protected from creditors under any statute or dissolved (in each case, other than to carry out a reconstruction or amalgamation while solvent on terms approved by the other parties to this Agreement);

 (iv) is otherwise unable to pay its debts when they fall due; or

 (v) if applicable, something having a substantially similar effect to any or all of clauses 8.2 (b) (i)-(iv) occurs in connection with that person under the law of any jurisdiction;

 and such termination will be effective on the date of receipt of the written notice of termination.

 For the purposes of clause 8.2 (a), a breach of clause 7 is a material breach of this Agreement.